microsoft/FluidFramework/build-tools/packages/build-cli/docs/report.md

 `flub report`
 =============

-Run comparison of code coverage stats
+Report analysis about the codebase, like code coverage and bundle size measurements.

 * [`flub report codeCoverageStats`](#flub-report-codecoveragestats)